elaineek/COMP426Final/README.md

 # COMP426Final

+LILY: TO ACCESS THE DATABASES FOR THIS PROJECT THEY WILL BE IN MY ACCOUNT UNDER CLASSROOM.CS.UNC.EDU/PHPMYADMIN

+  username: elaineek
+  password: Jennifer420!*

 Thinking about what we need:

 A login in screen for individuals to log in (which means a table for users)